 In the Sextet, Op.
 45, the winds present the theme without piano (Thema – Gesangvoll, ruhig), and the first variation (Fliessend und weich) is for piano solo, so it is not until the second variation (Sehr lebhaft und frisch) that the entire ensemble comes together.
 The third variation is a Pastorale; the fourth a Slavischer Tanz; the fifth a Romanze (which features 32nd note arpeggios in the piano for much of the variation).
 The Sixth Variation is a Humoreske in 5/4 time, with the Seventh Variation being the Finale.

-Another Sextett (also titled Kammersymphonie), Op.
+Another Sextett (which also goes by the title Kammersymphonie), Op.
 92 is also for piano and winds and is a hefty 31 minutes long.
 It appears the first publication was in Berlin by Reis & Erler in 1998.

 An earlier work for woodwind quintet by Blumer is his Serenade und Thema mit Variationen, Op.
 34, published by Simrock (and also available from Max Eschig in Paris) in 1918.
 (It seems unlikely that a Parisian publisher would have distributed a work by a current German composer during the war, despite any publishing agreements with Simrock, so it probably had to wait until after the Armistice, at least, before distributing the music.
 Eschig, in any case, probably would have been unaware that Blumer was serving in the German army in 1918.)
 A later edition is by Anton J. Benjamin in Hamburg in 1966.